MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Working with Trace Files

-This section describes how to work with files used by time travel debugging.
+This section describes how to work with files created and consumed by time travel debugging.

 ## Trace File Overview

 Time Travel Debugging uses the following files to debug code execution.

-The trace file contains the code execution recording and has a .RUN extension.
+- The trace file contains the code execution recording and has a .RUN extension.

-The index file enables quick access to information in the Trace file and has an .IDX extension.
+- The index file enables quick access to information in the Trace file and has an .IDX extension.

-The error log files are created when tracing failures occur and has an .OUT extension.
+- Recording errors and other recording output is written to the debugger log file.

 ## Trace .RUN files